cloudops/cloudmc-standard-kb/en/compute-service/configure-load-balancing.md

 1. From the target VPC's list item, click the **Public access** button.
 1. Click on *Acquire IP address*.
 ![Acquire IP address](/assets/cca-load-balancing-1-en.png)
 1. You will be prompted to confirm the acquisition of a new IP address.
-Click *Confirm*.
+Click *Submit*.
 The new IP address will be allocated and listed under **Public IPs**.
 1. Click on the entry for the new IP address:
 ![Address acquired](/assets/cca-load-balancing-2-en.png)
 1. Click on the item labeled **Load balancer rules**.
 The *Load balancer rules* screen will appear: